shaoweisong/jsonpog-integration/README.md

 * run the summary to inspect them
 * at each change we create a verisioned object file and a tag for the whole set Vxx_yy.

-**Distribution to users**

-_/cvmfs/cms.cern.ch/rsync/cms-nanoAOD/jsonpog-integration_
-is available and synched daily with latest commit of master branch of https://gitlab.cern.ch/cms-nanoAOD/jsonpog-integration

-**HOW to read the jsons**

-Format of the evaluation i.e. for electron
-`evaluator[ JSON Map Name ].evaluate( year , Value Type , Working Point , eta , pt )`

-See folder Examples on how to read a scale factor value

-**INSPECT the jsons**

-locally `correction summary file.json` look what is available here https://cms-nanoaod-integration.web.cern.ch/commonJSONSFs/
+## Instructions for users

+The `correctionlib` library needed to read the files from python or C++ lives on [github](https://github.com/cms-nanoAOD/correctionlib), see its [documentation](https://cms-nanoaod.github.io/correctionlib/) for more information.

+Some examples on how to the read the files are also provided here in the [examples](./examples/) folder.

+The latest files from the `master` branch from the [main project](https://gitlab.cern.ch/cms-nanoAOD/jsonpog-integration) are synced once a day to CVMFS at: `/cvmfs/cms.cern.ch/rsync/cms-nanoAOD/jsonpog-integration`

+The content of all the available files is summarized on [this webpage](https://cms-nanoaod-integration.web.cern.ch/commonJSONSFs/).

+Inspecting the files manually can done using the command `correction summary file.json`.